Konrad869/coffeehouse_page/README.md

 Tech

-JobOffers is developed using following technologies:
+coffeehouse_page is developed using following technologies: